merauluka/sendgrid-integration/README.md

 REQUIREMENTS
 --------------------------------------------------------------------------------
 Mailsystem - A module to create an agnostic management layer for Mail.
-Very useful for controling the mail system on Drupal.
+Very useful for controlling the mail system on Drupal.

 PHP dependencies for this module are loaded via Composer in Drupal 8.